The 2026 World Cup is now set with all 48 teams finally confirmed for this summer’s tournament.

 United States

-Like Canada and Mexico, the United States qualified automatically for this World Cup, which will be their 12th in a row.
-They’ve made it to the round of 16 in each of their last three but just a couple of years ago, many were looking at the young talent in this group as potential dark horses for a much deeper run at this competition.
+Like Canada and Mexico, the United States qualified automatically for this World Cup, which will be their 12th overall, second in a row and ninth in the last 10 editions.
+They’ve made it to the round of 16 in each of their last three, but just a couple of years ago, many were looking at the young talent in this group as potential dark horses for a much deeper run at this competition.

-Things haven’t been smooth for them so far under Mauricio Pochettino.
-But in the likes of Christian Pulisic, Weston McKennie and Chris Richards, they have top talents.
+Things haven’t been smooth for them so far under Mauricio Pochettino, but results are starting to pick up.
+What’s more, in the likes of Christian Pulisic, Weston McKennie and Chris Richards, they have top talents.
 And behind them, there is a very exciting emerging group including Ricardo Pepi, Yunus Musah and Malik Tillman.

 Conmebol